Parallelism: using elements in sentences that are grammatically similar or

 Rhetoric: the undue use of exaggeration or display; bombast.

-rhetorical question: a question asked solely to produce an effect or to make an assertion and not to elicit a reply,
+question asked solely to produce an effect or to make an assertion and not to

 0 comments: